mlutken/luepp/README.md

 Help wanted
 -----------
-It's an ambitious project and if you are willing to help please drop me a message.
+If you are willing to help please drop me a message.